The ROI of Social Media in B2B: How to Measure Success in 2026

 Which social media platform is best for B2B marketing?

-LinkedIn is widely regarded as the best and most effective social media platform for B2B marketing, generating 4 out of 5 B2B leads from social media.
+LinkedIn is widely regarded as the best and most effective social media platform for B2B marketing, generating 4 out of 5 B2B leads.
 Its professional focus makes it ideal for reaching decision-makers, generating high-quality leads, and distributing thought leadership content.
 While LinkedIn is the top choice for most, the best platform ultimately depends on where your specific target audience is most active.

 How do you measure ROI when B2B sales cycles are long?

 Measure long-term ROI by focusing on leading indicators and multi-touch attribution.
 Instead of immediate sales, track metrics like pipeline value influenced by social media, content downloads, and webinar registrations.
-These demonstrate progress and build a case for social's contribution over extended periods.
+These demonstrate progress and build a case for social's contribution over extended periods, which is key to managing long sales cycles.

 What is the "dark funnel" in B2B social media?